Skip to main content

 (12) Vomiting more than one time or when accompanied by any other sign or symptom of illness.

-(C) While isolated, the child shall be:
+(C) While isolated, the child will be:

 (1) Isolated in a room or portion of a room not being used in the school child program;